Field Notes

 Monday Meditations

-Monday Meditations - Every Good Story Has a Villain
+Every Good Story Has a Villain

 Every good story has a villain.
 Most startups do too.
 Sometimes it’s a competitor.
 Sometimes it’s an old dismissal.
 Sometimes it’s a past version of yourself.
 That quiet “I’ll show you” energy, when disciplined, can power the early work.